 When teens leave their parents to go to college, college campuses quickly become their new homes, learning environments, and social world.
 College students are surrounded by like-minded peers, respected professors and mentors that influence students in a time when they are learning what they think, what they believe, and how they will navigate the world.

 The college campus is where young minds are shaped—and your brand needs to be a part of that.
+Advertising to Gen Z is nothing without making an impact in their real-life environments – and that’s on college campuses.

 From our research and 30 years of on campus marketing experience, here’s our complete guide to creating on campus advertising campaigns that influence your target audience and win them over for life.